Sparen/Danmakanvas/README.md

 Like all JavaScript objects, it is possible to define a function and associate that function as part of the shot object.
 By default, the EnemyShot update runs a basic update that updates position, acceleration, and exist time.
 The EnemyShot `customupdate()` function can be manually overridden to induce interesting behavior.

+### Available Functions

+The following functions are provided as part of the Danmakanvas Instance (`currgame`, passed by reference as a parameter):

+* `isinbounds(obj, wd, ht)` - Returns true if bullet is in the rectange created with (0, 0) and (wd, ht) with a 32 pixel buffer; false otherwise
+* `toRadians(i)` - Returns i converted from degrees to radians
+* `contains(a, obj)` - Returns true if a is present in the provided object; false otherwise
+* `isEmpty(obj)` - Returns true if the provided object is empty; false otherwise
+* `everyinterval(n)` - Returns true if the current frame count % n = 0; false otherwise

+The following functions are provided as Object Constructors:

+* `EnemyShot(x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Creates an enemy shot with the provided parameters and returns the created object

+The following functions are provided as part of the Danmakanvas 'API':

+* `GetCenterX(currgame)` - Returns half the width of the canvas
+* `GetCenterY(currgame)` - Returns half the height of the canvas
+* `CreateRingA1(n, x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Creates a n-way ring
+* `CreateSpreadA1(n, angoffset, x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Creates an n-way spread with the provided angle offset
+* `CreateStackA1(n, spdoffset, x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Creates an n-stack with the provided speed offset
+* `CreateRingStackA1(n, m, spdoffset, x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Combination of CreateRingA1 and CreateStackA1
+* `CreateSpreadStackA1(n, m, angoffset, spdoffset, x, y, speed, angle, accel, maxspeed, color, brad, srad, swid, hitbox, vanishtime, currgame)` - Combination of CreateSpreadA1 and CreateStackA1

 ### Miscellaneous

 * There is no background color set for the canvas.
 Please use CSS for colors.
 We recommend a black or near-black background for the canvas as text defaults to white and as bullets tend to look better on a black background.